bsc-iitm/machine-learning-foundations/README.md

 # MLF Course Notes

-Notes for the MLF course
+Notes for the MLF course.